 Margaret Pole was born at Farleigh Hungerford Castle in Bath on the 14th of August in 1473.
 Her parents were George Plantagenet -the younger brother of Edward IV- and Isabel Neville -the eldest daughter of Richard Neville, Earl of Warwick, better known as the “Kingmaker”.
 As a daughter of York, Margaret Plantagenet was entitled to a life of privilege, however her mother’s sudden death in childbirth and her father’s arrest and execution (after he took the law by his own hands and punished two of his servants whom he suspected had been bribed by the Woodvilles to poison his wife) changed everything.
 Even before Henry Tudor, Earl of Richmond became King; Margaret’s position was very delicate.
 Her custody, along with that of her brother, was given to Anthony Woodville.
 After Richard became King, he and her brother were placed under a new protective custody.
-Although Richard III was the youngest brother, Margaret and Edward, Earl of Warwick were barred from the line of succession since their father died as a traitor.
+Although Richard III was the youngest brother, Margaret and her brother Edward, Earl of Warwick were barred from the line of succession since their father had died as a traitor.

 Nevertheless, Margaret enjoyed a comfortable living.
 Had Richard not died, it is safe to speculate that he might have married either one to one of his loyal subjects to neutralize possible threats?
 Perhaps to someone of lower rank whom he knew would not use their spouses’ positions to incite rebellion.
 With limited data, it is impossible to know for sure.
 But with Anne Neville being very protective of her father’s legacy and highly popular in the North, it is very plausible that he showed more affection towards them than to his other nieces and nephews.